mskimizd/angular-activity/README.md

 # angular-activity
-An angularjs module to create the the activity graph which is similar to the github contribution activity
+An angularjs module to create the the activity graph which is similar to the github contribution activity.